 1882 Morgan Silver Dollar

-1882, as was the case during the previous year, saw relatively little action among Morgan silver dollars.
-While collectors who pursue VAM (Leroy C. Van Allen and A. George Mallis) varieties may notate various minor deviations among the dies used to strike 1882 Morgan silver dollars, most coin collectors will not usually pay much attention to any slight variations among the dies used that year.
+Like 1881, 1882 saw relatively little action among Morgan Silver Dollars.
+While collectors who pursue VAM (Leroy C. Van Allen and A. George Mallis) varieties may notate various minor deviations among the dies used to strike 1882 Morgan Silver Dollars, most coin collectors will not usually pay much attention to any slight variations among the dies used that year.

 1882 Morgan Silver Dollar Mintage Figures

-The only major obstacle for most Morgan silver dollar collectors pursuing 1882 dollar coins is the 1882-CC, which is a much scarcer coin than some may realize due to the multiple melting episodes that the series experienced during the early 20th century in particular.
-Due to the scarcity of some Morgan dollar issues (and the growing prevalence of counterfeit Morgan dollars), it is usually wise to buy slabbed versions of the scarcer coins in the series.
-Additionally, be wary of the fact that many Morgan silver dollars have been cleaned, and therefore extra caution must be exercised when buying dollar coins from 1882 or any of the other years during which the series was produced.
-Avoid buying any low-grade pieces that have an unusually reflective surface.
+The only major obstacle for most collectors pursuing 1882 Morgan Silver Dollar coins is the 1882-CC, which is a much scarcer coin than some may realize due to the multiple melting episodes that the series experienced during the early 20th century in particular.
+Due to the scarcity of some Morgan Dollar issues (and the growing prevalence of counterfeit Morgan Dollars), it is usually wise to buy “slabbed” versions of the scarcer coins in the series.
+Slabbed coins are coins that are placed in special holders and graded by various coin-grading companies to determine what condition the actual coin is in.
+Additionally, be wary of the fact that many Morgan Silver Dollars have been cleaned, and therefore extra caution must be exercised when buying dollar coins from 1882 or any of the other years during which the series was produced.
+Avoid buying any low-grade pieces that have a highly reflective surface.
 Such pieces are almost always cleaned and should be avoided.